Software releasing made easy and repeatable

 zest.releaser is collection of command-line programs to help you automate the task of releasing a Python project.

 It does away with all the boring bits.
 This is what zest.releaser automates for you:

 - It updates the version number.
-The version number can either be in setup.py or version.txt (or in a __versions__ attribute in a Python file).
+The version number can either be in setup.py or version.txt.
 For example, it switches you from 0.3.dev0 (current development version) to 0.3 (release) to 0.4.dev0 (new development version).

 - It updates the history/changes file.
 It logs the release date on release and adds a new heading for the upcoming changes (new development version).

 - It tags the release.
 It creates a tag in your version control system named after the released version number.

 - It optionally uploads a source release to PyPI.
 It will only do this if the package is already registered there (else it will ask, defaulting to ‘no’); zest releaser is careful not to publish your private projects!